What is chikungunya, the virus now spreading in southern China?

 Jones said in a statement that in 2013, chikungunya was first seen in the island of St. Martin and that over the next three years, cases were confirmed in almost 50 countries in the Caribbean and the Americas, with more than 1 million suspected cases.

-Jones said the risks of chikungunya epidemics have risen due to climate change and urban expansion, warning that the disease could spread to other parts of southern China with humid climates and dense cities.
+Jones said the risks of chikungunya epidemics have risen due to climate change and urban expansion, warning that the current outbreak could spread to other parts of southern China with humid climates and dense cities.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education and the Robert Wood Johnson Foundation.
 The AP is solely responsible for all content.